munzx/angular_image_base64/README.md

 # angular_image_base64

+This angular directive helps to get any image base64 data. it loads the image into the ngModel and sets the element validity as well i.e watches changes and if a file gets uploaded it set the model validity to valid and to invalid if not.

 # Usage

 Include the directive file to your index page, add "ngImageBase64Directive" as a dependency to your angular app, and then add "ng-image-base64" to the form file input field.